Gain a Fixed Ops Performance Advantage with Dynatron Learn More

-As many dealerships navigate these unprecedented events, it has become apparent that Service Managers lack the time and tools to enhance the capacity of their current technicians, factor in and plan for future capacity, and understand how that can affect revenue and profitability.
-It can also be challenging to have the insight needed to make long-term departmental enhancements that will improve technician retention, pay, and overall job satisfaction.
+As many dealerships navigate these unprecedented events, service managers often lack the time and tools to enhance the capacity of their current technicians.
+Many cannot plan for future capacity or see how it affects revenue and profitability.
+Additionally, gaining the insight needed to make long-term departmental enhancements that improve technician retention, pay, and job satisfaction proves challenging.
+Businesses also face higher operational costs from turnover, increased wages, and longer training for new hires.
+Therefore, dealerships that improve wages, working conditions, and invest in training gain an advantage in attracting and retaining skilled technicians.

-This article is designed to help you effectively manage the technician crisis by optimizing current staff, maximizing CP labor rates and pricing compliance, and finally by building a winning team that consistently meets expectations and long-term projections.
+This article will help you effectively manage the technician crisis by optimizing current staff, maximizing CP labor rates and pricing compliance, and finally by building a winning team that consistently meets expectations and long-term projections.
+Optimizing staff and processes directly addresses the issues driving the technician shortage.

 Optimize Existing Technicians

 Time is a precious commodity.
-The first step in tackling the tech shortage is making the most out of the staff you currently have in your service drive.
-There are three different areas to examine when optimizing your existing technicians.
-First, looking at the different types of technician times, then measuring productivity, and finally understanding and predicting technician capacity.
+The first step in tackling the tech shortage is to make the most of the staff you currently have in your service drive.
+Focus on three areas: examining technician time, measuring productivity, and predicting technician capacity.
+Specifically, focusing on these areas is essential to maximize technician productivity.
+First, looking at the different types of technician times, then measuring productivity, and finally understanding and predicting technician capacity, with the main focus on optimizing technician time and capacity to address the shortage.
+Additionally, modern equipment requires technicians with advanced diagnostic and digital skills that are not always available in the current workforce.
+Technicians must become certified and receive regular training to work on the latest vehicle technology.

 4 Types of Technician Times

 There are different types of technician time that should be considered when optimizing your existing staff.
-This is the first step you should take when beginning to maximize the capacity of the technicians already in your service drive.
+This step is critical to maximize the capacity of the technicians already in your service drive.

 Measuring Productivity

-Once you have analyzed how your technicians are utilizing their time, you can then measure their productivity.
+Once you analyze how your technicians use their time, you can measure productivity.
 The goal, of course, is to be 100% productive and/or efficient (depending on your OEM’s language).
-Productivity is a measurement of the percentage of the hours that the technician is present are actually assigned.
-Service Advisors are responsible for selling the needed volume of work, while management that assigns the work is responsible for keeping the shop as busy as possible.
+Productivity measures the percentage of the hours that the technician is present are actually assigned.
+Service advisors are responsible for selling the needed volume of work, while management that assigns the work, keeps the shop busy.

 Technician Capacity

-The capacity of your existing technicians is a constraint to revenue and the volume of work able to be performed.
+Technicians’ capacity limits revenue and the volume of work your service drive can handle.
 The best place to start is to develop a plan that provides sufficient capacity to enable desired revenue as the year progresses.
 Capacity is best determined using a “bottom up” strategy focusing on individual recent prior performance technician by technician.

-Developing a technician capacity forecast requires a deep dive into the recent performance (over the last 60-90 days) of your technicians to determine the following: work mix, labor sales, ELR, technician pay rate, gross profit per hour, parts sales, and more.
-This information establishes the baseline needed to create the forecast.
+To create a technician capacity forecast, review the past 60–90 days of work mix, labor sales, ELR, technician pay, gross profit per hour, parts sales, and more.
+This analysis establishes the baseline for forecasting and planning.

 Manage CP Labor Rates & Pricing Compliance

-Once you’ve analyzed and maximized your technician’s time, it is important to turn your attention to labor rates and pricing compliance.
+After analyzing and maximizing technician time, focus on labor rates and pricing compliance.
 In your service drive, you should strive to charge the “perfect price”.

 The “perfect price” is not so high that it impacts retention, but also not so low that it leaves profit on the table.
 Determining the “perfect price” depends on your geographical location, the type of work, and the customer type.
-From there, your service department will have the operations in place to be paying your technicians well, and to continue to bring in work from new and returning customers.
-Included in this are a few different elements you should be aware of including types of work, types of customers, and warranty labor and parts.
+From there, your Service Department will have the operations in place to pay your technicians well, and continue to bring in work from new and returning customers.
+Included in this are a few elements you should be aware of, including types of work, types of customers, and warranty labor and parts.

 3 Types of Work

-- LOF (Lube, Oil, Filter): This requires the least amount of skill and also has a highly visible “market price”.
+1. LOF (Lube, Oil, Filter): Requires minimal skill and also has a highly visible “market price”.

-- Maintenance : Maintenance is still relatively unskilled and has a visible market price, it is essential that your pricing is competitive in your market.
+2. Maintenance: Relatively unskilled and has a visible market price.
+It is essential that your pricing remains competitive in your market.

-- Repair: This area of work requires a higher level of tools, technology, and technician skill.
+3. Repair: Requires advanced tools, technology, and technician skill.
 Factors such as labor, parts, shop supplies, and taxes all go into the job price.

 Types of Customers

-Service Advisors have the ability to modify prices in numerous ways, and the type of customer being serviced can impact pricing.
+Service advisors can adjust prices in numerous ways, and the type of customer being serviced can impact pricing.
 The different types of customers include: retail customer pay, dealership employees, fleets, insurance companies for extended warranty, OEM warranty, and dealership for internal.
-Having this in mind with assist with pricing compliance to ensure continuity across the different services for each type of customer.
+Having this in mind will help with pricing compliance to ensure continuity across the different services for each type of customer.

 Warranty Labor and Parts

-When your CP labor rates and pricing compliance are dialed in, you can reap the benefits of warranty labor and parts.
+With CP labor rates and pricing compliance dialed in, you can reap the benefits of warranty labor and parts.
 The rules that govern warranty labor and part rate calculations are complex, but most dealerships can apply for an increase every 12 months.

 Labor

 Warranty labor is reimbursed by applying the labor times in the OEM warranty guide to the OEM approved labor rate.
 However, while it isn’t prevalent across the country, there are a few states where the law requires reimbursement at a retail rate.
-Your warranty labor rate is determined by CP labor rate for similar jobs, so the more effectively you manage CP labor rate, the more you’ll be entitled to!
+CP labor rate determines your warranty labor rate for similar jobs, so the more effectively you manage CP labor rate, the more you’ll be entitled to!

 Parts